Avidor/http2fuzz/README.md

     certs/     Holds localhost certifcates for fuzzing as an http2 server docs/      Holds documents and pictures
-    fuzzer/    Holds the actual fuzzing code for client/server, along with an http2 connection wrapper class replay/    Holds code for replaying packets from a json file util/      Holds common utility functions
+    fuzzer/    Holds the actual fuzzing code for client/server, along with an http2 connection wrapper class util/      Holds common utility functions
 ```